West

 Wyoming

-Wyoming is the nation’s top coal-producing state and the second biggest net energy supplier, after Texas.
-While the vast majority of in-state electricity generation comes from coal, wind production has more than doubled since 2019 and accounts for around a quarter of electricity generated.
-The state’s emissions have changed very little from 1990-2021, increasing only 0.7%.
+Wyoming is the nation’s top coal-producing state and the second biggest net energy supplier, after Texas, accounting for around 40% of all coal mined in the country.
+While just over half of in-state electricity generation comes from coal, renewables account for 36%, largely from wind, which has more than doubled since 2019.
+The state’s emissions have changed very little from 1990-2022, increasing only 2%.

 Governor